General Terms of Business

 1) reduce, with the Company’s consent, the fee payable for work done by a sum equal to the reasonable cost necessary to remedy the deficiencies, and/or

-2) cancel any further instalments of work being undertaken by the Company.
+2) cancel any further installments of work being undertaken by the Company.
 Such entitlement shall only apply after the Company has been given one opportunity to bring the work up to the required standard.

 This entitlement shall not apply unless the Company has been notified in writing of all alleged defects.